-Have you decided to build a video production studio?
+Are you wondering how to build a video production studio?

-If you're still in the process of deciding, you may want to read this article: Should We Build an In-House Video Production Studio.
-It can also be helpful to know the steps required to build a video studio in advance, which we'll cover below.
+By the way, if you're still in the process of deciding whether to build your own video production studio, you may want to read this article: Should We Build an In-House Video Production Studio.
+If you're in the process of making a decision, it can also be helpful to know the steps required.
+We'll cover below.

-Step #1: Decide the kinds of videos you're planning to create.
+Step #1: Decide on the kinds of videos you're planning to create.

 - Exactly what do you plan to produce?

 - What kind of space will you need?
 What will your sets need to be like?

 - Do you plan on taping interviews and panels?

 - If you have a business, will you need to show your products?

 - Do you plan on using green screen?

 Having the answers to these questions will be vital to your success.
 And your video studio design and building company will have to have that information in order to properly design your studio.